-Formative assessment may take the form of in-class "diagnostic" exams, take-home assignments, case analyses of more complex nature, tutorial tasks, etc., though it does not contribute to the student's grade.
+Formative assessment may take the form of in-class "diagnostic" exams, takehome assignments, case analyses of more complex nature, tutorial tasks, etc., though it does not contribute to the student's grade.
 Students typically receive feedback on draft project work.

 Summative assessments assess learning outcomes oriented towards application and analysis and require a degree of critical thinking capacity.
 They include assessments such as individual and group projects and presentations, complex business cases, as well as midterm and final examinations.
-The exact nature of summative assessments and assessment weights vary by module.
+Peer assessment is also used in some modules including group project work.
+Some modules also include a summative portfolio of assessments weighing 10% of the mark and comprising exercises, cases, problem-solving, etc. The exact nature of summative assessments and assessment weights vary by module.
 Examinations consist of open essay-type questions or problem solving exercises of an increased level of challenge.
-The midterm examination takes place half-way through the module, whereas the final examination takes place at the end of the module.
+The midterm examination takes place halfway through the module, whereas the final examination takes place at the end of the module.
 Instructors typically provide feedback on the first assessment to students in class.
 Such feedback informs students to what extent they have met learning outcomes and provide guidance on how to improve their future work.
 At their own initiative, students also have the opportunity to receive feedback on their final assessment.